<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 Stage 2 - Developing

 In the Developing stage, the organization is now identifying risks rather than merely meeting security and compliance standards.
 The developing stage looks at how regulatory compliance policies are tied to risk.
 Organizations in the developing stage often need to have their management onboard - management may recognize the need to be compliant but fail to implement proactive measures.
-Security teams must establish credibility with their cyber risk management programs so that leadership is on board with funding risk automation.
+Security teams must establish credibility with their cybersecurity programs so that leadership is on board with funding risk automation.
 At this stage, organizations are assessing whether their cyber risk solution should be kept internal and siloed or if it should be merged into a single solution.

 Stage 3 - Defined